What's Included in the Free Plan?

 The free plan unlocks the whole API surface at no cost, with these allowances:

-- 200 requests per cycle — your standard request pool (the API calls these points).
+- 100 requests per day — your standard request pool (the API calls these points).
 Each billed call spends one, exactly like a paid plan.

-- No SSE connection — the free plan cannot open a live
+- One live SSE stream — the free plan can open one live

-/v1/news/streamconnection; upgrade to a paid plan to stream. - 1 webhook — you can save one webhook subscription.
+/v1/news/streamconnection at a time; a second returnsER0360.
+Paid plans allow more concurrent streams. - 1 webhook — you can save one webhook subscription.

 Why is article content truncated on the free plan?

-The structured data you filter and sort on is not trimmed.
-The title (headline), entities, categories, topics, sentiment scores, published_at and language all come back complete, so you can build and test most of an integration on the free plan and only miss the full body text.
+Everything else is not trimmed.
+The title, description, href, image, source details, entities, categories, topics, sentiment scores, readability, published_at and language all come back complete, so you can build and ship a working prototype on the free plan and only miss the full body text.

 {